hashicorp/terraform-provider-google/website/docs/r/storage_bucket.html.markdown

 * `matches_suffix` - (Optional) One or more matching name suffixes to satisfy this condition.

 * `num_newer_versions` - (Optional) Relevant only for versioned objects.
 The number of newer versions of an object to satisfy this condition.
+Due to a current bug you are unable to set this value to `0` within Terraform.
+When set to `0` it will be ignored and your state will treat it as though you supplied no `num_newer_versions` condition.

 * `custom_time_before` - (Optional) A date in the RFC 3339 format YYYY-MM-DD.
 This condition is satisfied when the customTime metadata for the object is set to an earlier date than the date used in this lifecycle condition.

 * `days_since_custom_time` - (Optional)	Days since the date set in the `customTime` metadata for the object.
 This condition is satisfied when the current date and time is at least the specified number of days after the `customTime`.
+Due to a current bug you are unable to set this value to `0` within Terraform.
+When set to `0` it will be ignored, and your state will treat it as though you supplied no `days_since_custom_time` condition.

 * `days_since_noncurrent_time` - (Optional) Relevant only for versioned objects.
 Number of days elapsed since the noncurrent timestamp of an object.
+Due to a current bug you are unable to set this value to `0` within Terraform.
+When set to `0` it will be ignored, and your state will treat it as though you supplied no `days_since_noncurrent_time` condition.

 * `noncurrent_time_before` - (Optional) Relevant only for versioned objects.
 The date in RFC 3339 (e.g. `2017-06-13`) when the object became nonconcurrent.
+Due to a current bug you are unable to set this value to `0` within Terraform.
+When set to `0` it will be ignored, and your state will treat it as though you supplied no `noncurrent_time_before` condition.

 <a name="nested_autoclass"></a>The `autoclass` block supports: